Sanjib-Mondal/Sanjib-Mondal.Co/_pages/About.md

 # Educational Qualifications
 Doctor of Philosophy (PhD) in Science (2019)
-Institution: The University of Queensland, Australia
+Institution: The University of Queensland, Australia.
-Result: Graduated

 Master of Science in Applied Mathematics (2013)
-Institution: Khulna University, Bangladesh
+Institution: Khulna University, Bangladesh.
-Result: CGPA 3.71 out of 4.00

 Bachelor of Science in Mathematics (2011)
-Institution: Khulna University, Bangladesh
+Institution: Khulna University, Bangladesh.
-Result: CGPA 3.60 out of 4.00

 # Skills
 1. Computer Programming Skills: Programming experience in multiple languages (Python, Matlab, C++ and Mathematica).
 Experience user in Parallel Computing and Supercomputing.